buildbot/buildbot/master/docs/relnotes/index.rst

     changes can be given a subsection of their own.

 The following are the release notes for Buildbot |version|.
+This version was released on the 2nd of December, 2014.

 Master
 ------